webscraperio/web-scraper-documentation/docs/Parsers/Regex parser.md

 ## Use cases
 **Extract text that is before or after specific keywords.**

-By using capture groups, it is easier to extract a specific string from text without writing complicated regular expressions.
+By using capture groups, it is easier to extract a specific string from the text without writing complicated regular expressions.

 | text                    	| regex                 | capture group     | result     	|